Valletta

-Valletta (/vəˈlɛtʌ/; il-Belt Valletta, /mt/), also known as Città Umilissima, is the capital city of Malta and one of its 68 council areas.
+Valletta (/vəˈlɛtə/; il-Belt Valletta, /mt/), also known as Città Umilissima, is the capital city of Malta and one of its 68 council areas.
 Located between the Grand Harbour to the east and Marsamxett Harbour to the west, its population as of 2021 was 5,157.
-As Malta’s capital city, it is a commercial centre for shopping, bars, dining, and café life.
+As Malta's capital city, it is a commercial centre for shopping, bars, dining, and café life.
 It is also the southernmost capital of Europe, (Note: Nicosia in Cyprus is further south than Valletta, however Cyprus is geographically part of Asia, although occasionally considered a European country in political and cultural geography.
-The United Nations geoscheme includes Cyprus in Western Asia.) and, at just 0.61 km2, it is the European Union's smallest capital city.
+The United Nations geoscheme includes Cyprus in West Asia.) and, at just 0.61 km2, it is the European Union's second-smallest capital city.

 Valletta's 16th-century buildings were constructed by the Knights Hospitaller.
 The city was named after the Frenchman Jean Parisot de Valette, who succeeded in defending the island against an Ottoman invasion during the Great Siege of Malta.
-The city is Baroque in character, with elements of Mannerist, Neo-Classical and Modern architecture, though the Second World War left major scars on the city, particularly the destruction of the Royal Opera House.
+The city is Baroque in character, with elements of Mannerist, Neo-Classical, and Modern architecture, though the Second World War left major scars on the city, particularly the destruction of the Royal Opera House.
 The city was officially recognised as a World Heritage Site by UNESCO in 1980.
 The city has 320 monuments, all within an area of 0.55 square kilometres (0.21 sq mi), making it one of the most concentrated historic areas in the world.
 Sometimes called an "open-air museum", Valletta was chosen as the European Capital of Culture for 2018.
 Valletta was also listed as the sunniest city in Europe in 2016.

 The city is noted for its fortifications, consisting of bastions, curtains and cavaliers, along with the beauty of its Baroque palaces, gardens and churches.

+Demographics

+The population of Valletta was 5,226 in July 2024.
+This included 2,675 males and 2,551 females; 4,400 Maltese nationals and 826 foreign nationals.